LOGIN

 WHO IS THIS COURSE FOR?

-This course is designed for nature enthusiasts and curious observers with a deep interest in trees, ecology, and history.
-It is for anyone seeking to move beyond simple identification and toward a profound connection with wild places.
+This course is designed for nature enthusiasts and curious observers with an interest in trees, ecology, and history.
+It is for anyone seeking to move beyond simple identification and toward a deeper connection with wild places.

-While we dive deep into old-growth forest ecosystems, this course is ultimately about ecological literacy.
-You will gain the specific skillset needed to read the story of any forest — whether it is a centuries-old remnant or a younger, recovering woodlot in your own neighborhood.
+While we examine old-growth forests in detail, this course is ultimately about ecological literacy.
+You will gain the specific skillset needed to read the story of any forest — from a centuries-old remnant to a younger, recovering woodlot in your own neighborhood.

 A Note on Geography: